exercism/bash/concepts/heredocs/about.md

 1. Delimiter: A heredoc starts with the `<<` operator followed by a delimiter word (often called the "marker" or "terminator").
   This delimiter can be any word you choose, but it's common to use something like `EOF`, `EOF`, `END`, or `TEXT` for clarity.
+  For more readable code, you can add the purpose of the document to the delimiter, for example `END_INSTALLATION_INSTRUCTIONS`.

 1. Content: After the initial `<< DELIMITER`, you write the content you want to redirect.
 This can be multiple lines of text, code, or anything else.